rendaw/tup-export/readme.md

 `tup-export` scans the `tup` database, so you must have initialized and configured the tup build before exporting.  `tup-export` runs `tup scan` so the output should always be up-to-date.

+You must run `tup-export` from the project root (the directory containing `.tup`).

+The output script is relative to the project root.

 For command line usage, run `tup-export -h`.

 ## Installation